wikimedia/mediawiki-extensions-Wikibase/docs/topics/usagetracking.md

 This is used to optimize change notifications on two levels (see @ref docs_topics_change-propagation):

 - The repo sends notifications to the clients that use the modified entity in question.
-- The client compares incoming notifications with it's local tracking table to decide which pages to purge/update.
+- The client compares incoming notifications with its local tracking table to decide which pages to purge/update.

 ### Client side usage tracking